-This course targets students with basic knowledge of French.
+Beginner’s French (A1/A2) is a 10-week course that helps students gain basic knowledge of French.
 It is the base for the future leves in French proficiency.
 During the course, student will learn, among other topics, how to use familiar expressions and everyday phrases in French, how to introduce oneself and how to introduce others, how to ask and answer basic questions and hold simple conversations.
 The course is intended as a solid base for interaction with others in French as a conversational starter.
 The second level builds on previous structures and vocabulary previously learned in order to offer learners more confidence in French language proficiency.

-The intermediate courses are conceived as a logical sequence to the beginners courses that set the fortification for French language mastering.
-The learners who moved to this level will go through more advanced structures and expressions used in daily conversations on varied topics in today’s society such as shopping, travelling, using bank and insurance services, etc. The intermediate level students will be able by the end of the course to understand sentences and frequently used expressions related to everyday life, communicate simple routines and tasks, describe their background, immediate environment and basic needs just to name a few objectives.
+Intermediate French (B1/B2) is a 10-week course that sets the groundwork for mastering the French language.
+The learners at this level will go through more advanced structures and expressions used in daily conversations on varied topics in today’s society such as shopping, traveling, using bank and insurance services, etc. The intermediate level students will be able by the end of the course to understand sentences and frequently used expressions related to everyday life, communicate simple routines and tasks, describe their background, immediate environment and basic needs just to name a few objectives.

-The course “Français pour les affaires” is a two module course (which can also be taken separately) intended for those who have had some previous study of French and have some level of fluency.
+The course “Français pour les affaires” is a 2-module course (which can also be taken separately) each consisting of 8-weeks and is intended for those who have had some previous study of French and have some level of fluency.
 It is geared toward French communication in a business context.
 The first emphasis is on communication within and outside of a company at different levels of interaction: peers to peers, board of advisors/boss to employees, management and clients.
 The second emphasis of the course will be the reinforcement of French language skills as well as specific vocabulary used in leading business in a French/Francophone context.

 French for tourism